maeklong/maeklong.github.io/CertiProf/CSFPC.md

 + Best evidence
 + Direct evidence

+* Corroborating evidence (or corroboration) is evidence that tends to support a proposition that is already supported by some initial evidence, therefore confirming the proposition.

 ## __________is a principle where conditions appear from previous decisions about said systems.
 + Precautionary conditions
 + Latent design conditions